 Bait & Fishing Techniques We Use

-Our approach prioritizes natural presentations and proven local methods.
+Our approach prioritizes natural presentations and proven local methods that match tide and bait conditions.

 Primary bait (ranked by use):

-Whenever possible, bait is caught during the trip, allowing us to match what fish are actively feeding on that day.
+Whenever possible, bait is caught during the trip so we’re matching what fish are actively feeding on that day.

 Inshore Fish Species You Can Catch